enchant97/frameworks_and_languages_module/technical_report.md

 ]
 ```

 Keeping the route mappings with the accepted http method; reduces the need to look in multiple files to see what method will be called for a given route definition.
-Having a single line required to add a route, reduces "boilerplate" code allowing for less lines of code to be required for a basic app to be implemented.
+Having a single line required to add a route; reduces "boilerplate" code, allowing for less lines of code to be required for a basic app to be implemented.

 - [Gin-Gonic Quickstart](https://gin-gonic.com/docs/quickstart/)
 - [Django Urls](https://docs.djangoproject.com/en/4.0/topics/http/urls/)